-This vibrant town of Sonoma is close to San Francisco, so you can spend less time in the car and more time eating and drinking some of the best things that wine country has to offer.
-Healdsburg is nestled amongst three of Sonoma County’s best-known wine-growing regions of Dry Creek, Alexander, and Russian River valleys, guaranteeing a great spread of wine tasting.
-Start your trip with lunch at a winery just outside of the town center at either Jordan Winery, where you can experience tours followed by tastings (paired with food, if desired) under the shade of oak trees (or indoors if you prefer), or Bricoleur Vineyards, an idyllic off-the-beaten-path winery where you can enjoy all kinds of tasting (including a six-course pairing menu) and enjoy the 40-acre park-like estate.
+This vibrant town in Sonoma County is close to San Francisco, so you can spend less time in the car and more time eating and drinking some of the best things that wine country has to offer.
+Healdsburg is nestled among three of Sonoma County’s best-known wine-growing regions, including Dry Creek, Alexander, and Russian River valleys, guaranteeing a great spread of wine tasting.
+Start your trip with lunch just outside of the town center at either Jordan Winery, where you can experience vineyard tours followed by wine tastings (paired with food, if desired) under the shade of oak trees (or indoors if you prefer), or Bricoleur Vineyards, an idyllic, off-the-beaten-path winery where you can enjoy all kinds of tastings (including a six-course pairing menu) and enjoy the 40-acre park-like estate.

-Once in town, it’s all about eating and drinking, which you’ll want to do on the Bravas Bar de Tapas patio with a pitcher of sangria; at Barndiva, which has two gardens in which to enjoy farm-fresh American fare and creative cocktails; and at Healdsburg’s hottest new dining destination, The Matheson, a multi-level eating and drinking mecca from chef/owner Dustin Valette that is a restaurant, sushi kitchen, wine lounge, and rooftop cocktail lounge all-in-one.
-Whichever experience you opt for, be sure to start (or finish) in the wine lounge, where you can take a self-guided tour of Sonoma wines via the pour-it-yourself wine wall.
-(His namesake restaurant is also very much worth a visit.)
+Once in town, it’s all about eating and drinking, which you’ll want to do on the Bravas Bar de Tapas patio with a pitcher of sangria; at Barndiva, which has two gardens in which to enjoy farm-fresh American fare and creative cocktails; and at Healdsburg’s hottest new dining destination, The Matheson, a multi-level eating and drinking mecca from chef/owner Dustin Valette that’s rolls a restaurant, sushi kitchen, wine lounge, and rooftop cocktail lounge into one epic experience.
+Be sure to start (or finish) in the wine lounge, where you can take a self-guided tour of Sonoma wines via the pour-it-yourself wine wall.
+Valette’s namesake restaurant is also very much worth a visit.

 The charming village of Glen Ellen may be tiny, but it has everything one could need for a pandemic getaway, including luxurious accommodations, delicious food, wine tasting, and outdoor adventures.
 Regarding the former, you’ll want to book a room at the recently renovated Olea Hotel.
 First, the guest rooms are secluded and romantic (all of the rooms are fantastic, but get a garden cottage if you can afford the splurge).
 Next, there’s a pool and hot tub area that’s open 24 hours a day.
 And, last, but most important: Olea Hotel has one of the best breakfasts you will ever eat.
 The complimentary two-course gourmet breakfast changes and is delicious.
 The breakfast buffet reopened this past spring, so you can also add granola, yogurt, and fresh fruit to your already-filling two-course meal.